hanwenzhang123/fullstack-note/03-note/README.md

 - SQL is more for structural data model
 - NoSQL data is more for a flex data model

-#### DBs mongodb vs mysql (ie.performance)
+#### MongoDB vs MySQL
-MongoDB is faster than MySQL due to its ability to handle large amounts of unstructured data when it comes to speed.
+- In terms of performance, MongoDB is faster than MySQL due to its ability to handle large amounts of unstructured data when it comes to speed.

 #### What is SQL Injection
 - a code injection technique that might destroy your database (used with the goal of retrieving sensitive data)